jimhopp-lookout/testlab/README.md

 What is TestLab?
 TestLab lets you iterate virtual infrastructure quickly.
 Using a `Labfile` you can define how you want your virtual infrastructure laid out.
 You can define multiple network segments and containers (i.e. boxen).
 TestLab will then setup and tear down this virtual infrastructure as you have dictated in the `Labfile`.

+TestLab can also import and export containers, making it easy to share them.
+TestLab supports the latest LXC versions, allowing for ephemeral cloning operations, furthering your ability to iterate quickly.
+TestLab can be used for many other applications, including infrastructure unit and integration testing, allowing for vastly more complex configurations and more effective resource sharing than traditional VM solutions.

-TestLab can be run directly on the command-line or can be interfaced with directly via code.
-Unlike the trend with some popular open-source software recently, I want you to build off this API interface and hopefully create tools I would of never dreamed up.
+TestLab can be run via the command-line or can be interfaced with directly via Ruby code.

 # Using TestLab Interactively